- Study Abroad

 - About Us

 The health and safety of participants in our programs is our top priority, and we take every precaution to ensure that the potential for accidents is minimized.
-You will be living and travelling in an environment that may feel unfamiliar, however, it is up to each individual to exercise caution, good judgment and common sense.
-The following information is provided to enhance your safety and enjoyment during your semester abroad.
+You will be living and travelling in an environment that may feel unfamiliar, and it is up to each individual to exercise caution, good judgment and common sense.
+The following information is provided to enhance your safety and enjoyment during your study abroad experience.